yaroslavvb/learning-rotations/README.md

 W \leftarrow \mathrm{polar} \left( W + (y - Wx) x^\top \right)
 ```

-The same step, snapped back to the nearest rotation.
+Kazcmarz step, snapped back to the nearest rotation.
 The projection keeps only the rotational part of the correction.

 ### 3. A native update for rotations